Campaigning for institutional transparency, accountability and justice over four decades

 Harold (aka Errol) McGowan was found hanged in suspicious circumstances after suffering a two-year campaign of racist abuse in Telford, Shropshire.
 Jason McGowan disappeared minutes before midnight on New Years Eve while out with his wife in Telford.
 His body was found hanged on roadside railings a few hours later.
 He had been investigating his uncle’s death.

-The Monitoring Group (TMG) organised a campaign support group for the family that included a meeting with the Home Secretary forcing a new police investigation headed by DAC John Grieve; and organising legal representation during the Inquest procedures.
+The Monitoring Group organised a campaign support group for the family that included a meeting with the Home Secretary forcing a new police investigation headed by Deputy Assistant Commissioner John Grieve and organising legal representation during the Inquest procedures.

 Glyn Agard Support Group